MellongLau/AMMethod2Implement/README.md

 ## Install

-You can
+You can:

--Install from github.
+Install from github.

 * Get the source code from github